-Annex V, Section 11 Directive 2006/48/EC, point 23 (u) variable remuneration is not paid through vehicles or methods that facilitate the avoidance of the requirements of this Directive
+Annex V, Section 11 Directive 2006/48/EC, point 23 (t) variable remuneration is not paid through vehicles or methods that facilitate the avoidance of the requirements of this Directive.

-Annex V, Section 11 Directive 2006/48/EC, point 23 (v) These principles are applied by credit institutions at group, parent company and subsidiary levels, including those established in offshore financial centres.
+The principles set out in this point shall be applied by credit institutions at group, parent company and subsidiary levels, including those established in offshore financial centres.

-- 27. Remuneration policies should apply to all firms within an EEA consolidation group (the scope of consolidated supervision is set out in the CRD) in addition to being applied on a solo basis (which includes branches).
-To this end, the parent institution should ensure that the requirements of a group-wide remuneration policy are coherently observed at group and subsidiary level (including non-EEA subsidiaries).
+Remuneration policies should apply to all firms within an EEA consolidation 27. group (the scope of consolidated supervision is set out in the CRD) in addition to being applied on a solo basis (which includes branches).
+To this end, the parent institution should ensure that the requirements, including the process for determining the Identified Staff, of a group-wide remuneration policy are coherently observed at group and subsidiary level (including non-EEA subsidiaries).
 The EU parent institution has a top-down influence, but subsidiaries might have local responsibilities in the implementation of remuneration policies.
 Any group-wide remuneration policy should take into account local regulations (e.g. fiscal or employment legislation) in the jurisdiction in which the institution's subsidiaries operate.
 It is the subsidiary's primary responsibility to ensure compliance with specific local requirements.
-Differences in remuneration policies and practices may also be observed where the subsidiary is operating a different business model from that of the parent institution.
-The effects of differences inmanagement structures, such as crossborder matrix reporting lines, should also be considered within group-wide policies to ensure that there is a consistent application of remuneration principles. - 28.
-As mentioned above, the remuneration policies and practices should apply to any subsidiary of an EEA parent institution that is located offshore, including in a non-EEA jurisdiction.
-Institutions should not be able to create special group structures or offshore entities in order to circumvent the application of the remuneration policies to staff to which the remuneration principles should otherwise apply.
+Differences in remuneration policies and practices, including with regard to neutralization, may also be observed where the subsidiary is operating a different business model from that of the parent institution.
+The effects of differences in management structures, such as cross-border matrix reporting lines, should also be considered within group-wide policies to ensure that there is a consistent application of remuneration principles.

+28. As mentioned above, the remuneration policies and practices should apply to any subsidiary of an EEA parent institution that is located offshore, including in a non-EEA jurisdiction, but proportionality remains valid also in this context.
+Institutions should however not be able to create special group structures or offshore entities in order to circumvent the application of the remuneration policies to staff to which the remuneration principles should otherwise apply.
 In other words, staff will not be able to bypass the remuneration requirements by becoming employees of an offshore or non-regulated entity of the group while still performing services/duties for EU-based institutions.
 Likewise, the remuneration policies of any subsidiary should take into account the nature, scale and complexity of the activities of the subsidiary along with the level and types of staff members working at that subsidiary.
 If the subsidiary poses a higher risk to the EEA parent institution, then more robust remuneration policies and practices should be required for either or both of the entities.

 29. Where the EEA subsidiary is part of a wider non-EEA group, the remuneration policies would apply at the solo or EEA-based level.
-However, the solo entity might need to ensure that the group-wide remuneration policies were taken into consideration within its own remuneration policies.
+The solo entity might need to ensure that the group-wide remuneration policies were taken into consideration within its own remuneration policies as far as in line with CRD III and these guidelines.

-For the purposes of a level playing field, each jurisdiction should consider applying the remuneration requirements to the staff of non-EEA branches of third country parent companies, operating within EEA Member States.
+For the purposes of a level playing field, the guidelines should be applied to the remuneration of the staff of non-EEA branches of third country parent companies, operating within EEA Member States.